wlandau/downsize/README.md

 Please refer to the [online package vignette](https://github.com/wlandau/downsize/blob/master/vignettes/downsize.Rmd) for the tutorial.

-# Troubleshooting
+# Help and troubleshooting

-Please refer to [TROUBLESHOOTING.md](https://github.com/wlandau/downsize/blob/master/TROUBLESHOOTING.md) on the [GitHub page](https://github.com/wlandau/downsize) for instructions.
+Use the `help_downsize()` function to obtain a collection of helpful links.
+For troubleshooting, please refer to [TROUBLESHOOTING.md](https://github.com/wlandau/downsize/blob/master/TROUBLESHOOTING.md) on the [GitHub page](https://github.com/wlandau/downsize) for instructions.